W Idioms

 Our baseball team has been on a winning streak for several weeks now.

-- remove something by wiping or rubbing
+- to remove something by wiping or rubbing it, to clean the surface of something

 We always wipe off the table before we have dinner.

-- remove, kill or destroy completely
+- to kill or destroy something completely

 The city spends a lot of money every year trying to wipe out the rats near the river.